Battle of Călugăreni: Third phase of the battle

 The third and last phase of the battle took place in the afternoon and started with a strong frontal Wallachian attack, led by Michael the Brave.
 Captain Cocea had just returned from a scouting mission with 400 cavalry and his fresh forces were used in this attack in a flanking maneuver.
 Mehmet Satîrgi Pasha's troops were pushed into the Janissaries and the Ottoman forces were crowded in a narrow space north of the Neajlov river.
 The Wallachian counterattack reached the bridge and the cannons were retaken and used to inflict many casualties on the Ottomans.
 Sinan Pasha tried to restore the situation by advancing with his personal guard, but the Ottoman forces dispersed in disarray when Captain Cocea's cavalry attacked them in the rear.
 The Wallachians attacked the Ottoman camp simultaneously, which was near Hulubeşti village.
 In the disorganized retreat, legend has it that Michael the Brave, true to his name, took a battle axe and (as Robert the Bruce had done to Sir Henry de Bouhen at the battle of Bannockburn) threw Sinan Pasha from his horse and into the marsh, but he was saved by one of his slaves.
 The Wallachians were unable to pursue the fleeing Ottomans because Hasan Pasha appeared on their right flank.
 Michael the Brave turned with all his men against Hasan Pasha and routed his forces.

 Aftermath of the battle

-The casualties are estimated at least 1,000 men for Wallachians, while the Ottoman casualties are thought to be in the range of 10,000 to 15,000.
 Michael the Brave knew that he still was greatly outnumbered, and during the night he retreated northward.
 He abandoned both Bucharest and Târgoviște, stopping at the winter camp in Stoeneşti, near the Rucăr-Bran Pass.

 Sinan Pasha captured the capital, Bucharest, and left there Mehmed Pasha with 10,000 troops, then captured Târgoviște where he left another 1,500 troops and 30 cannons.
 The bulk of the Ottoman army advanced to Stoeneşti, where it took positions in front of the Wallachian army, but did not attack.

 On 6 September, the Transylvanian prince Sigismund Báthory arrived with around 7,500 cavalry to support Michael the Brave.
 Early October another 1,500 troops from the Habsburg Empire and 300 cavalry from Tuscany arrived.
 These combined forces attacked the Ottomans and eventually defeated them at Târgoviște (18 October), Bucharest (22 October), and Giurgiu (26 October).